The College of New Jersey Logo

 The Emerging Communication Technologies (ECT) specialization offers students opportunities to explore and investigate how people communicate and connect through, interact with, and are influenced by various forms of emerging media technologies.

-Emerging communication technologies graphic posterAreas of studies include (but are not limited to)
+List of Core courses and faculty for Emerging COM Technologies specializationAreas of studies include (but are not limited to)

 • mobile communication